hugocaillard/clearness/app/routes/__posts/01-voting-clarity-smart-contract/03-implement-voting-mechanism.md

 (define-public (vote (values (list 4 uint))) ...)
 ```

 It would be ok for a private function but since this one is public, we can try to give more sense to the arguments.
-Let's add one argument per color and then store it in a list:
+Our function will accept one argument per color and then store it in a list:

 ```clarity
 (define-public (vote (orange uint) (beige uint) (sky uint) (lime uint))